wadpac/GGIR/docs/articles/GGIRParameters.md

 categories to store in the csv output files.
 Currently on "nap" is available which affects the part5 output.
 The variables are intended for methodological research only and are by default turned off.

+#### save_dashboard_parquet

+Boolean (default = FALSE).
+If TRUE, GGIR will export a consolidated Parquet file named \_results.parquet to the / subfolder of the output directory after all requested GGIR parts have completed.
+The file merges the Part 5 day summary, Part 4 night summary, Part 2 day and person summaries, and the data quality report into a single row-per-day table, and embeds per-day epoch-level time series as a nested list-column (epochs).
+Key-value Parquet metadata is attached to record the variable dictionary, activity threshold configuration, and accelerometer metric used.
+This output is intended for use with DuckDB-WASM powered dashboards.
+Requires the package to be installed.

 ![GGIR logo](GGIR-MASTERLOGO-RGB.png)